-- c.
-A \$117 million payment in settlement of shareholder derivative litigation alleging a company's directors and officers purchased a large stake in another company while knowing that the other company faced increasing scrutiny regarding: (1) the health risks that its e-cigarette products posed to consumers; and (2) marketing its products to underage customers. - d.
-A \$90 million payment in settlement of shareholder derivative litigation alleging the directors and officers of an apparel company breached their fiduciary duties by creating and/or perpetuating a work environment that tolerated sexual harassment by executives.
-The settlement requires the company to establish certain workplace initiatives and corporate governance reforms over a five-year period, funded by the \$90 million settlement. - e.
-An \$85 million payment in settlement of a stockholder derivative action arising from an allegedly unfair stock-for-stock acquisition of an entertainment company.
-The lawsuit alleges the buyer's directors and officers as well as the buyer's controlling stockholders breached their fiduciary duties by overpaying for the target company and receiving unique benefits from the acquisition. - f.
-A \$54 million payment in settlement of shareholder derivative litigation arising out of accounting irregularities, including improper recognition of fictitious revenues and the manipulation of merger reserves.
+- a.
+A \$54 million Side A payment in settlement of shareholder derivative litigation arising out of accounting irregularities, including improper recognition of fictitious revenues and the manipulation of merger reserves.
 Ultimately, ten D&Os resigned from the company, the company restated its financial statements for three years, and certain D&Os were criminally convicted, and ordered to pay \$3.28 billion in restitution.
-The related shareholder class action lawsuit settled for \$2.8 billion. - g.
-A \$40 million payment in settlement of shareholder derivative litigation on behalf of a retailer against its directors and officers alleging that those persons breached their fiduciary duties in causing the Company to sell valuable real estate holdings to an unaffiliated company controlled by the Company's CEO. - h.
-A \$37 million payment in settlement of shareholder derivative litigation on behalf of a home construction goods company against its directors and officers (and a thirdparty investment firm) arising from a corporate merger.
-Although the case settled for \$100 million in total, only approximately \$37 million was funded by the insured company's D&O carriers, with the remainder funded by the third-party defendant. - i.
-A \$30 million payment in settlement of shareholder derivative litigation on behalf of an electronic postage company alleging that the company's directors and officers breached their fiduciary duties by failing to disclose material information about the company's relationship with the U.S. Postal Service.
-A related securities class action settled for \$100 million. - j.
-A \$26 million payment in settlement of shareholder derivative litigation on behalf of a wood flooring company alleging breaches of fiduciary duty related to the discovery of high levels of dangerous chemicals found in the company's products manufactured in China and imported for sale in the U.S. The proceeds of the settlement were used to fund, in part, a \$36 million settlement of parallel securities class action litigation. - k.
-A \$21 million payment in settlement of shareholder derivative litigation arising from allegations that the company's founder and chairman made unwanted sexual advances on employees and that the company's directors did nothing to stop this pattern of sexual misconduct despite their knowledge of its existence.
-Of the \$41 million total settlement, the Side A policy contributed \$21 million and the company's chairman agreed to pay \$20 million.
+The related shareholder class action lawsuit settled for \$2.8 billion. - b.
+A \$40 million Side A payment in settlement of shareholder derivative litigation on behalf of a retailer against its directors and officers alleging that those persons breached their fiduciary duties in causing the Company to sell valuable real estate holdings to an unaffiliated company controlled by the Company's CEO. - c.
+A \$37 million Side A payment in settlement of shareholder derivative litigation on behalf of a home construction goods company against its directors and officers (and a third-party investment firm) arising from a corporate merger.
+Although the case settled for \$100 million in total, only approximately \$37 million was funded by the insured company's D&O carriers, with the remainder funded by the thirdparty defendant.

-- A \$7.25 million payment to a Delaware corporation in settlement of a shareholder derivative lawsuit arising out of stock option backdating practices by the directors and officers of the corporation.
-In addition to that payment, the Delaware corporation separately paid a \$2.5 million fee award to the plaintiffs' attorneys. - m.
-A \$6.4 million payment in settlement of shareholder derivative litigation alleging the company's directors and officers breached their fiduciary duties by failing to properly manage the company, failing to prevent an alleged pyramid-type scheme based on the overpricing of "global collectibles" (e.g., coins, precious metals, art, etc.) and related-criminal conduct by certain of the company's employees.
-A related securities class action lawsuit settled for \$10 million. - n.
-A \$1.3 million payment in settlement of shareholder derivative litigation arising from the company's alleged failure to comply with regulatory requirements, which raised concerns about the company's internal controls.
+- d.
+A \$30 million Side A payment in settlement of shareholder derivative litigation on behalf of an electronic postage company alleging that the company's directors and officers breached their fiduciary duties by failing to disclose material information about the company's relationship with the U.S. Postal Service.
+A related securities class action settled for \$100 million. - e.
+A \$26 million Side A payment in settlement of shareholder derivative litigation on behalf of a wood flooring company alleging breaches of fiduciary duty related to the discovery of high levels of dangerous chemicals found in the company's products manufactured in China and imported for sale in the U.S. The proceeds of the settlement were used to fund, in part, a \$36 million settlement of parallel securities class action litigation. - f.
+A \$21 million Side A payment in settlement of shareholder derivative litigation arising from allegations that the company's founder and chairman made unwanted sexual advances on employees and that the company's directors did nothing to stop this pattern of sexual misconduct despite their knowledge of its existence.
+Of the \$41 million total settlement, the Side A policy contributed \$21 million and the company's chairman agreed to pay \$20 million. - g.
+A \$7.25 million Side A payment to a Delaware corporation in settlement of a shareholder derivative lawsuit arising out of stock option backdating practices by the directors and officers of the corporation.
+In addition to that Side A payment, the Delaware corporation separately paid a \$2.5 million fee award to the plaintiffs' attorneys. - h.
+A \$6.4 million Side A payment in settlement of shareholder derivative litigation alleging the company's directors and officers breached their fiduciary duties by failing to properly manage the company, failing to prevent an alleged pyramid-type scheme based on the overpricing of "global collectibles" (e.g., coins, precious metals, art, etc.) and related-criminal conduct by certain of the company's employees.
+A related securities class action lawsuit settled for \$10 million. - i.
+A \$1.3 million Side A payment in settlement of shareholder derivative litigation arising from the company's alleged failure to comply with regulatory requirements, which raised concerns about the company's internal controls.